vsoch/vsoch.github.io/_posts/2018/2018-02-01-learning-go.md

 <a target="_blank" href="https://gophercises.com">gophercises.com</a>
 </div><br><br>

 Learning a new programming language is magic.
 Since it's such a rare occurrence I want to document and reflect a bit on what it feels like.
-Or just skip the learning and see the ridiculous thing I have in the works, "Salad Fork!"
+This post is about a ridiculous thing I have in the works, "Salad Fork!"

-{% include asciicast.html source='salad-fork-2-02-2018.json' title='Salad Fork' author='vsochat@stanford.edu' %}

 # What motivates someone to learn a new language?
 For anyone there is likely a huge catalyst needed to start the chemical reaction of "want to learn this thing!"
 The worst motivation would probably be needing to learn it because it's required for your job, because then you have added expectation.
 My most common catalyst is seeing repeatedly awesome things that **I must** figure out how to do too.
 I will immediately fall in love with any language that looks beautiful when rendered in a simple text editor (e.g., gedit is my main other than vim).
 Here is some goLang in gedit: